A Guide About What is BR Tax Code and How Does it Impacts Your Tax Bill

 • Incorrect Code: If HMRC hasn’t updated your circumstances, you might pay the wrong amount of tax.

-Always verify your tax code to make sure that it reflects your situation accurately.
-If you’ve overpaid, you can claim a tax refund from HMRC.
+Always verify your tax code to ensure it reflects your situation accurately.
+Overpayments can be reclaimed via a BR tax code refund.

 Other Tax Codes You Should Know